-Ted, who works for a local authority, noted the burden of expectations as well, although the pressure in his workplace came primarily from finances:
+Ted, who works for a local authority, noted the burden of expectations as well, although

 There's just too much pressure at the moment...
 The big worry is that there's so much pressure on council finances, everything is really, really pressured, and it's really difficult, and it's like, where's the money going to come from for this, and it's always like we've just spent loads of money, and we haven't got any, and that's the worry.